akasumitlamba/QuickClip-NotepadClipboard/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a modified MIT License with the following additional conditions:

+1. You are free to:
+   - Use the application for personal or commercial purposes
+   - Modify the source code
+   - Distribute the modified source code
+   - Create derivative works

+2. You are NOT permitted to:
+   - Publish or distribute this extension or any derivative works on any browser extension stores (including but not limited to Chrome Web Store, Microsoft Edge Add-ons, Firefox Add-ons, etc.)
+   - Use the original extension name "QuickClip" for any derivative works

+All other MIT License terms apply.
+See the [LICENSE](LICENSE) file for the complete license text.

 ## Author